tansive/tansive/README.md

 All with full execution graph visibility and tamper-evident audit logs.

-Developers can embed agent workflows into existing apps or build new solutions on top of their data — without learning complex SDKs or specialized frameworks.
+Developers can embed agent workflows into existing apps or build new solutions on top of their data — in their current programming language, without learning complex SDKs or specialized frameworks.

 Ops teams can run agents just like they run APIs and services today — declaratively, securely, and with full observability and compliance.